 FullWell Prenatal was born out of a desire to help better support my private practice clients who struggled with infertility.

-Over the past 10 years of gaining expertise in this specialty area, I've seen a huge range of infertility cases, each with a unique set of factors.
-With such diversity in individual circumstances, one-size-fits-all approaches to infertility are completely unrealistic and ineffective (even though those types of diets and supplement plans are a dime a dozen)!
+Over the past ten years of gaining expertise in this specialty area, I've seen numerous infertility cases, each with a unique set of factors.
+With such diversity in individual circumstances, one-size-fits-all approaches to infertility are entirely unrealistic and ineffective (even though those diets and supplement plans are a dime a dozen)!

 What is a "fertility diet"?